-NASA signs new Space Launch System engine contract
+NASA signs new Space Launch System RS-25 engine contract

 On Monday, Nov.
-23, NASA and Aerojet Rocketdyne (Rocketdyne) announced a $1.16 billion contract for Rocketdyne to resume production of the RS-25 engines that helped power the Shuttle to orbit for 30 years.
-The engines will now be used to power the agency’s new super heavy-lift vehicle, the Space Launch System (SLS), and it’s Orion capsule, to the Moon, Mars and beyond.
+23, 2015, NASA and Aerojet Rocketdyne announced a $1.16 billion contract for Aerojet Rocketdyne to resume production of the RS-25 engines that helped power the Shuttle to orbit for 30 years.
+The engines will now be used to power the agency’s new super-heavy-lift vehicle, the Space Launch System (SLS), and its Orion capsule, to the Moon, Mars, and beyond.

 NASA has 16 flight-ready RS-25’s in storage at its John C. Stennis Space Center (SSC) in south Mississippi.
 These engines will be used on the first four SLS flights.
 However, for subsequent flights, additional engines will be required.

 The first SLS launch, Exploration Mission 1 (EM-1), an uncrewed test flight around the Moon, is scheduled for 2018.
-The first crewed flight, Exploration Mission 2 (EM-2), is schduled for no later than 2023, and NASA intends to fly SLS once a year thereafter, budget permitting.
+The first crewed flight, Exploration Mission 2 (EM-2), is scheduled for no later than 2023, and NASA intends to fly the SLS once a year thereafter, budget permitting.

-Click here to view Rocketdyne’s video news release regarding new RS-25 production.
+Click here to view Aerojet Rocketdyne’s video news release regarding new RS-25 production.